50 million people worldwide have dementia, and 60-70% of those have Alzheimer’s.

-- And the fact that with DLB, memory loss is probably not the first—or even the second—problem you notice.
+- And the fact that with Lewy Body Dementia, memory loss is probably not the first—or even the second—problem you notice.

-How Long Does Someone with Lewy Body Dementia Survive?
+How Long Does Someone with Lewy Body Dementia Survive (DLB)?

 Approximately 8 years after first symptoms.

-The difficulty during those years with DLB is that treatment needs to be different.
-Medication for Alzheimer’s can make symptoms worse for DLB.
+The difficulty during those years with Lewy Body Dementia is that treatment needs to be different.
+Medication for Alzheimer’s can make symptoms worse for Lewy Body Dementia.

 Meaning a correct diagnosis is important.

 It can’t be done officially without an autopsy, meaning after it’s over.
-Lewy Bodies are super tiny—only seen in microscope.
+Lewy Bodies are super tiny—only seen in microscopes.

 But keeping track of symptoms can really help.

-If Grandma or Grandpa start talking to those heffalumps and woozles, make a call for your doctor to run some cognitive tests.
+If Grandma or Grandpa starts talking to those heffalumps and woozles, make a call for your doctor to run some cognitive tests.

 Unwrapping the Puzzle of Dementia